 ✔️ Learn how to make book sales and build your following

 Of all the five senses, touch is, in my view, one of the most powerful yet underrated ones.
 If you can convey touch in an effective way, you’ll reap the rewards.

 The scope of this sense depends on the nature of the scene, but imagine, for example, walking barefoot through a forest.
 The softness of moss between your toes, the cool slime of mud, the pokes and scratches of sticks and stones.
 Such details can draw readers deeper into the story.

-We’ll look at some sensory writing exercises below, but as a brief exercise now, close your eyes and pick something up.
+We’ll look at some sensory writing exercises below, but as a brief writing prompt now, close your eyes and pick something up.
 Describe how that object feels.
 What features does it have?
 The texture?
 Sturdiness?
 Width?
 Weight?

-These little details can make all the difference when it comes to the 5 senses in writing.
+These little details can make all the difference when it comes to incorporating the 5 senses in your writing.

 Like smell, taste can serve as a trigger for memories.
 For example, a husband who shared a love for apple turnovers baked by his deceased wife is reminded of her whenever he eats one.

 Taste can also trigger emotions.
 There’ve been times when I’ve eaten food that tasted so good I bounced with glee in my chair.

 A fun one.
 Head down to your kitchen and finding something to eat that has a bit of texture.
 Close your eyes, take a bite.
 Focus closely as you chew, as the food rolls around your mouth, over your tongue and down your throat.
 How does it taste?
 How does it make you feel?

 We, at last, arrive at smell, though its place is no reflection on its importance when it comes to using the 5 senses in our writing.